edgi-govdata-archiving/web-monitoring-db/README.md

 # web-monitoring-db

 This repository is the database and API underlying the EDGI [Web Monitoring Project](https://github.com/edgi-govdata-archiving/web-monitoring).
 It’s a Rails app that:

-- Acts as a database of monitored pages and revisions that have been made to them
+- Acts as a database of monitored pages and captured versions of those pages over time.

-- Allows other services to add new tracked pages/versions (we are currently focused on Versionista, but this database will soon host data from other sources, such as the Internet Archive)
+    *(The application does not record new versions itself, but relies on importing data from external services, like [the Internet Archive](https://archive.org) or [Versionista](https://versionista.com).
+See [“How Data Gets Loaded”](#how-data-gets-loaded) below for more.)*

-- Provides an API to get that version data and allow analysts or other automated tools to annotate those versions with metadata
+- Provides an API to get that page and version data, and to allow analysts or other automated tools to annotate those versions with metadata about what has changed from version to version.

+For more about how data is modeled in this project, see [“Data Model”](#data-model) below.

+API documentation is available from the homepage of the application, e.g. by pointing your browser to http://localhost:3000/ or https://api.monitoring.envirodatagov.org.
+It’s generated from our OpenAPI docs in [`swagger.yml`](./swagger.yml).

+We maintain a publicly available *staging server* at https://api-staging.monitoring.envirodatagov.org that you can test against.
+It runs the latest code and has non-production data — it’s safe to modify or post new versions or annotations to, but you should not rely on that data sticking around; it may get reset at any time. **For access, ask for an account on Slack or use the public user credentials:**

+- Username: `public.access@envirodatagov.org`
+- Password: `PUBLIC_ACCESS`

 ## Installation